-Students and faculty are required to wear the identification badge issued by Tennessee Wesleyan University at all times while in the clinical setting.
+Students are required to wear the identification badge issued by Tennessee Wesleyan University at all times while in the clinical setting.
 This is to allow patients, staff, physicians, and other employees to readily identify them.
-The badge photo must be visible at all times.
+The badge photo must always be visible.
 The badge should be worn at chest level unless it interferes with the work being performed.
 In these instances, the clinical faculty may grant permission to wear the badge at waist level.
 No pins or stickers are permitted on the badges.